Putting on a Conference: An Interview with IADMS Day for Teachers organizer Brenton Surgenor

-A Day for Teachers is an important part of the annual IADMS programme.
+A Day for Teachers is an important part of the annual IADMS program.
 This popular event evolves year by year depending on where it is and who is organizing it.
-To find out exactly how the programme is developed I sat down with this year’s organizer, Brenton Surgenor, to find out what makes A Day for Teacher Hong Kong unique.
+To find out exactly how the program is developed I sat down with this year’s organizer, Brenton Surgenor, to find out what makes A Day for Teacher Hong Kong unique.

 (1) How do you go about producing a Special Interest Day that is both educational and appealing?